uniquearya70/Face_Info_Predictor/README.md

 Hello

 I have worked on face datection using webcam in real time using Microsoft Cognitive Services face-API and print gender, age, emotion as output in console and store face details in the database.
-Face is detecing face when we will hit s.
+Face is detecing when we will hit s.

 This is tasted on linux 16.04 LTS